Shr1yaK/C_shell/README.md

 ## Design Highlights

-- Modular implementation with clear separation between functionality
+- Minimal and modular C code
-- Extensive use of system calls such as `fork()`, `execvp()`, `waitpid()`, and `kill()`
+- Explicit and careful use of system calls
+- Emphasis on correctness and clarity
+- Designed for extensibility rather than production deployment

+## Limitations
+- No advanced shell scripting support
-- Robust signal handling for background and foreground job control
+- Limited job control compared to full-featured shells like Bash
+- No tab completion or configurable prompts
-- Error handling for invalid commands and arguments
+- Basic error handling

 ## Future Improvements

-- Command piping and redirection
+-Persistent command history across sessions
+- Tab completion
-- Auto-completion support
+- Environment variable support
-- Enhanced job control utilities
-- Improved error messaging and debugging support
+- Improved diagnostics and error reporting

-## Notes

-This project was developed for academic purposes and focuses on understanding low-level system interactions and shell design principles.